francocurotto/YDDM-re/documentation/reply_doc.md

 - flags: list of strings that indicate the ocurrence of an event triggered by the command.
 List of flags:

     - ROLL:         the current player rolled the dice
     - MLATTACK:     the current player attacked the opponent monster lord
+    - PLAYERSWITCH: the current player and opponent were switched
     - NEWTURN:      the current player ended it's turn
     - ENDDUEL:      The duel ended